CNA Certification in Florida

 In response to this need, Premier Nursing Academy is turning the traditional educational model—student pays for school, student interviews hopes to land a job post-graduation—on its head.
 We are working with top healthcare employers in Florida to provide 100% free training to CNA candidates who can then go on to even more opportunities in the healthcare field.

 Premier Nursing Academy is excited to bring our high-quality, 100% free instruction model to candidates in Florida.
-Our first location in Florida is in the Tampa metro area (Pinellas Park).
+Our first location in Florida is in Pinellas Park.
+In November 2020, we opened our second Florida location in Bradenton.
 We look forward to launching additional locations to serve more of Florida’s candidate trainees and employers.

 Career and Salary Outlook in Florida

 There are numerous reasons to start your healthcare career in Florida.
 The Sunshine state has 8,436 miles of coastline, covered with magnificent beaches.
 It also has a burgeoning healthcare industry that makes it a great place to work as a CNA.
 According to the Florida Economic Development Council, the life sciences industry, which includes all aspects of healthcare, is one of the top five industries in Florida.
 Additionally, the Bureau of Labor Statistics (BLS) reports that job growth for CNAs in Florida is nearly twice the national average.

 The median CNA salary is $26,020 across the state, with the top 10% of CNAs earning upwards of $34,000.